PDmatrix/dmatrix.dev/content/blog/my-favorite-note-taking-app-for-programmers.md

 ![Lepton](/images/uploads/my-favorite-note-taking-app-for-programmers__lepton.png "Lepton")

 I used this tool for a while and I quite liked it, but there was one downside - lack of customization.
-I can't pick my preferred theme, I can't pick font style and etc. Obviously you can live without these features and I could.
+I can't pick my preferred theme, I can't pick font style and etc. Obviously, you can live without these features and I could.
 But I found an alternative which can handle all that - [Boostnote](https://boostnote.io/)

 _INSERT IMAGE OF BOOSTNOTE_

-Boostnote has a lot of options for customizing from font size to editor keymap.
+Boostnote has a lot of options for customizing from font size and theme to editor keymap.
+I can create my own unique editor and interface.
+Also, it has very simple interface which everyone can easily understand.
+As for the functionality, Boostnote offers two types of notes:
+  - markdown note - which can be exported to HTML
+  - snippet - snippet

+Overall, I really like Boostnote, and personally think that this is the best note-taking app for programmers.

 > Boostnote claims that it will **Boost Happiness, Productivity, and Creativity** and it certainly really did mine 😊